open-mmlab/denseflow/README.md

 - faster, 40% faster (by parallelize IO & computation)
 - record the progress when extract a list of videos, and resume by simply running the same command again (idempotent)

-## Term of Usage

-- Star the repo before clone
-- File issue if it does not work
-- Unstar if you feel it is unmaintained

 ## Install

 ### Dependencies:

-> Look here https://github.com/innerlee/setup for simple install scripts!

 - OpenCV:
 [opencv3](https://www.learnopencv.com/install-opencv3-on-ubuntu/) |